haath/yaml-cv/README.md

 $ yaml-cv my_cv.yml --pdf my_cv.pdf
 ```

+For PDF generation on Windows, [wkhtmltopdf.exe](https://wkhtmltopdf.org/downloads.html) needs to be in the PATH.

 The `--watch` option can also be used to watch the input file for changes and automatically regenerate the output.

 ```shell